blockwatch-cc/tezos-api/content/explorer.md

 `GET https://api.tzstats.com/explorer/contract/{hash}/script`

 Returns the native Michelson JSON encoding of the deployed smart contract code as well as type specifications for call parameters, storage and bigmaps.
 Also contains decoded entrypoints and unboxed storage type.

+JSON keys for entrypoint arguments always follow the convention `<order>@<name>`, ie. they include an integer order number as first argument, followed by an optional `@` symbol and an optional argument name extracted from type annotations.

 ### Unboxed Contract Script